ACCA vs CPA: Differences & Career Prospects | Zell Education

 • Exploring laws about business, companies, and financial affairs.

-• Understanding the establishment and structure of business organizations.
+• Understanding the establishment and structure of business organisations.

 • Addressing capital, business finance, and the regulation of companies.

-• Analyzing the application of Company Law acts within the business context.
+• Analysing the application of Company Law acts within the business context.

 • Examining the application of Business Law acts within the business environment.